iffy-pi/CMPE458/docs/Phases/Phase_2/Documentation/Noah_Testing_Documentation.md

 scan/parse error, line 5: syntax error at: =
 ```

-To test the new do syntax more rigorously, two more test files are provided.
-The first, 'do_1.pt' tests a do statement without the required `break if`, and as expected, it fails.
+To test the new do syntax more rigorously, an additional test file is provided, 'bad_do.pt'.
+In this file a do statement is tested without the required `break if`, and as expected, it fails.
 ```
 ...
     [ (pEnd)
     | *:
     ] or >
     .sEnd